[Gluten & dairy free]

 Place the chicken wings into a large bowl, drizzle with oil, season with salt and cracked black pepper and tumble to evenly coat.
-Spread the wings onto a flat baking tray and pop them into the oven at 180c for 45 – 50 mins until golden brown.
+Spread the wings onto a flat baking tray and pop them into the oven at 180°C for 45 – 50 minutes until golden brown.

 Check that the wings are cooked by piercing the skin and ensuring that the cooking juices run clear.

-Empty the Korean gochujang sauce into a large pan big enough to hold the cooked chicken wings as well.
-Heat the sauce until hot and bubbling, then add the cooked chicken wings, moving the wings in the pan so they all get coated with the -succulent sauce.
+Empty the Korean Gochujang Sauce into a large pan big enough to hold the cooked chicken wings as well.
+Heat the sauce until hot and bubbling, then add the cooked chicken wings, moving the wings in the pan so they all get coated with the sauce.